Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 > [!IMPORTANT]
 > Rollout waves can be used to help reduce network congestion.
 In addition, cloud update includes built-in update thresholds.
 These include the following:
 >
-> - The **Current Channel** profile leverages the default rollout schedule defined by the Office Content Delivery Network (CDN), which on average reaches full deployment within 5 days of patch Tuesday.
+> - The **Current Channel** profile uses the default rollout schedule defined by the Office Content Delivery Network (CDN), which on average reaches full deployment within 5 days of patch Tuesday.
 > - The **Monthly Enterprise Channel** profile has a separate threshold that prevents more than 30% of your eligible devices from updating per day.
 This same enforcement is applied when using custom rollout waves.

 ### Update validation